SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 * Basic recordings: [Snagit](https://www.techsmith.com/screen-capture.html), [Loom](https://www.loom.com)
 * Advanced recordings: [OBS Studio](https://obsproject.com), [Camtasia](https://www.techsmith.com/store/camtasia),

-**Tip #1:** Zoom, and Microsoft Teams are cloud based services, so consider whether an option such as Snagit or Loom that records locally is more appropriate. **If you record with zoom, post-production editing will be required**.
+**Tip #1:** Zoom, and Microsoft Teams are cloud based services, so consider whether an option such as Snagit or Loom that records locally is more appropriate. **If you record with Zoom, post-production editing will be required**.

 **Tip #2:** OBS is recommended because it is open-source and completely free.